EmmaRSims/StompR/README.md

 - Robust Linear Regression (RLR)

 Instead of typing out the names of these methods, this package use a numerical vector, `meth`, where each number corresponds to a particular method.
 By default, this package will iterate over all of them.
 Their numerical values are:
 - 1  OLSR
 - 2  SLR
 - 3  SLRf
 - 4  SLRb
 - 5  PCR
 - 6  PLSR
 - 7  RFR
 - 8  SVM
 - 9  KNN
 - 10 GBM
 - 11 RLR

-[MORE INFORMATION ABOUT EACH METHOD HERE]

 #### Ordinary Least Squares Regression
+This regression fits a simple line of best fit by looking at the total distance

 #### Stepwise Linear Regression